-A roll rent report is an in-depth report that landlords, owners, and property managers use to interpret the revenue of one or more properties they own.
+A rent roll report is an in-depth report that landlords, owners, and property managers use to interpret the revenue of one or more properties they own.
+Tenants and Franchisees use a rent roll to understand their obligations under their leases.
 For those new to property management, it may be a bit difficult to fully understand what a rent roll is and how it functions.
 Today, we will review the importance of a rent roll.

 Rent rolls are used by property owners and managers to track, analyze, and plan for rental income.
 It can be constructed for any type of income-producing real estate, such as single-family homes, multifamily buildings, office buildings, shopping centers, and land leased for agricultural use.
 Essentially, a rent roll shows the rental income from a real estate asset.
 This information can be used to calculate data such as net operating income (NOI), internal rate of return (IRR), gross rent multiplier (GRM), and cap rate to see the profit and viability of properties.

 How a Rent Roll Works

 A rent roll breaks down the rent per unit and/or suite.
 It also gives a total rent amount for the entire investment property.
 It collects rent data from each individual tenant’s lease agreement and puts it into one easy-to-read document.
 There are property-specific rent rolls as well as rent rolls for an entire property portfolio.
 These allow you to view not only one particular property, but everything you manage.

 In the world of real estate, time is money, and rent rolls help to save both.
 The landlord doesn’t have to waste time digging up each tenant’s lease to determine rent amounts or lease start and end dates.
 With all the data in a single, intuitive report, they are able to see profitability at a glance.